arisrodriguez/hermes/README.md

 ¿Tienes sugerencias o ideas para mejorar Hermes?
 Puedes contactarme a través de [mi sitio web](https://a-r-dev.vercel.app/) o desde mis redes sociales enlazadas allí.

+## License

+This project is licensed under the [MIT License](LICENSE).

+© 2025 Aristides Rodríguez.
+Permission is hereby granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the conditions in the MIT License.